sebastiansandqvist/s-route/README.md

 The router relies on the [history API](https://developer.mozilla.org/en-US/docs/Web/API/History) which is supported in Internet Explorer versions 10 and above.

 The code for the router is written in es6.
 A transpiled version is available in `s-router/bundle`.
-For developers using a transpiler anyway (or writing code for es6-ready browsers only), you need only import `s-router`.
+For developers using a transpiler anyway (or writing code for es6-ready browsers only), you need only import from `s-router`.